Chris Battle was a Partner at Adfero Group from 2007-2013. Chris lost a valiant fight to cancer on August 8, 2013.

-Chris Battle is a Partner at Adfero Group.
-Chris serves as the lead communications strategist to many of Adfero’s clients, providing counsel to some of the nation’s top corporate brands, high-profile government agencies and major trade associations.
-A representative sample of Chris’s clients includes American Airlines, Microsoft Corporation, U.S. Department of Homeland Security, the Federal Deposit Insurance Corporation, the U.S. Chamber of Commerce, the National Federation of Independent Businesses and PhRMA.
+Chris served as the lead communications strategist to many of Adfero’s clients, providing counsel to some of the nation’s top corporate brands, high-profile government agencies and major trade associations.

-Chris brings extensive expertise as a veteran of the public affairs world, with proven experience in media relations, crisis communications, issue advocacy and political campaigns.
-Chris specializes in planning and executing customized communications strategies for clients that integrate traditional public relations and digital media.
+Chris brought extensive expertise to Adfero as a veteran of the public affairs world, with proven experience in media relations, crisis communications, issue advocacy and political campaigns.
+Chris specialized in planning and executing customized communications strategies for clients that integrated traditional public relations and digital media.

 Before joining Adfero Chris was the Director of Public Affairs for U.S. Immigration and Customs Enforcement (ICE).
 After helping to reorganize ICE’s public affairs shop, Chris was asked by the director to serve as Chief of Staff for the agency, with a particular focus on aligning across all channels the agency’s culture, brand and message with its new mission.